highchair/artinruins-com/_property/eagle-square.md

     caption: Photo by Stephen Mattos
   - url: eagle-square-jh-2005.jpg

-imagescredit: Contributed photos from Sarah Clover, Philip Marshall, and Stephen Mattos.
+imagescredit: 'Contributed photos from Sarah Clover, Philip Marshall, and Stephen Mattos.'

+mostrecentimage: 2005-01-01
 ---

 ### Reason for Demolition

 Eagle Square, [Fort Thunder](//en.wikipedia.org/wiki/Fort_Thunder){:target="_blank"}’s home from 1995–2001, was a vibrant place full of many artists and bands, as well as a  weekend flea market.
 In 2001, developers by the name of [Feldco](//feldcodevelopment.com/property/eagle-square-providence-ri/){:target="_blank"} approached the city to raze the complex and put in a shopping center.
 Their original proposal would have leveled **all** of the buildings and erected a cookie cutter Shaw’s plaza.
 After much protest and back and forth with different design plans, Feldco agreed to save more buildings (only 4 out of 16) and incorporate more of a mill “look.”
 Even with a better design that saved some of the architectural fabric of the Valley mill district, about a hundred artists were displaced because, after all, this was only every going to be a shopping center.

 On a brighter side, the demolition produced a total of 59,701 tons of waste, of which only 349 tons (less than 1%) went to landfill.
 Old factory buildings were typically constructed in a way that is ideal for reclamation.
 The precision arm of the Komatzu “long arm” allowed the crew to pluck timbers from the building frame without damaging them.
 The buildings were full of old growth yellow pine.
 The timbers in this project were milled into flooring, the bricks that were in good shape for resale were sold, and the rest were crushed for on site fill.